 If your request is late and after the start date has already passed, you should still submit a consulting request.
 Further details are provided in a specific FAQ on this topic.
 Please also reach out to your Faculty Consulting Office for advice and next steps.

-*We have policy updates in draft form that will change the reporting year for consulting activities at Storrs/regionals to May 23 through to May 22 in the following calendar year.
+For Storrs/regionals, the reporting year for consulting is now May 23 through to May 22 in the following calendar year.
 These dates better align with the faculty contract year (8/23 through 8/22) and will mean that activities spanning the summer period will no longer have to be submitted as two separate requests.
-As we transition to these dates, requests for consulting at Storrs/regionals for FY23 have a date range of 7/1/22 through to 5/22/23.
+Requests for FY23 have a date range of 7/1/22 through to 5/22/23 as we transition from the July through June fiscal year to this new reporting period.
+Dates for reconciliation remain unchanged.

 If you are unsure of your total expected compensation it is best to overestimate, rather than underestimate, when submitting the request.
 At the time of reconciliation you will document the actual compensation received.